MohamedGira/RD-Parser-Generator/readme.md

 ## Key Features

-  **✅ Automatic Conversion**: The Recursive Descent Compiler Compiler automatically converts valid grammar rules into parsing functions (not 100% accurate yet) , saving you time and effort in implementing parsers from scratch, and giving you the chance to focus on more complex features
+  **✅ Automatic Conversion**: The Recursive Descent Parser Generator automatically converts valid grammar rules into parsing functions (not 100% accurate yet) , saving you time and effort in implementing parsers from scratch, and giving you the chance to focus on more complex features

  **✅ Support for Recursive Grammar**: The tool seamlessly handles right recursive grammar rules, allowing you to define and parse complex language structures.